twitter/communitynotes/content/rating-notes.md

 {{< figure src="../images/birdwatch-notes-on-twitter.png">}}

-## Helpfulness status on notes
+## Note statuses

-Birdwatch initially shows most recent notes on top, and displays them with a status indicator that the note **Needs More Ratings**.
-In some cases — if notes have received enough ratings from other contributors, and certain criteria are met — notes might be moved to the top or bottom of the list and annotated with a header showing that they are **Currently Rated Helpful** or **Currently Not Rated Helpful**.
+All notes start with the status of **Needs More Ratings**.

+If notes have received enough ratings from other contributors, and [certain criteria are met](../diversity) — notes might reach the status of Helpful or Not Helpful.

-When notes are **Currently Rated Helpful** or **Currently Not Rated Helpful**, Birdwatch will also show the top two "reasons" selected by raters when rating that note.
+When notes reach one of these two statuses, Birdwatch will also show the top two "reasons" selected by raters when rating that note.

 {{< figure src="../images/note-statuses.png">}}

 Learn how [**Note ranking**](../note-ranking) works under the hood.

-## Helpfulness ratings on your notes

-You can see how other contributors have rated your notes on the **Your Notes** page, which shows an aggregate score of ratings you've received across all notes you’ve written.

-{{< figure src="../images/3-your-notes.png">}}
+## Rating Impact

+When your ratings help a note reach a status of Helpful or Not Helpful, you'll earn Rating Impact.
+[Learn more here](../impact)